-- 8. At the Member forum held in December 2021 members agreed to the principle of the county council being the accountable body and hosting organisation for the Mitigation.
-A steering group has been working on the finer detail of this arrangement and created terms of reference for the overarching board and a job description for the Delivery Officer Role. - 9.
-A legal agreement has now been prepared by the County to set up the arrangements required for the fund.
-Officers are now working to ensure the terms of reference, job description and legal agreement are all acceptable to all local authorities before being recommended to members for endorsement.
-This work has taken longer than expected but is now nearing completion and it is expected that we will be able to recommend endorsement at the next member forum. - 10.
-It is still proposed that the independent board: - Is responsible for overseeing the delivery of the mitigation identified as being required to support the planned growth for the county. - Agrees an annual programme of projects to be delivered by the Norfolk RAMS Mitigation Programme which will be funded wholly from the Norfolk RAMS Fund. - Provides an Accountable Body to oversee the proper administration of funds. - 11.
-The Board is made up of Members from all authorities and Ecologist and/or Planning Officers from all authorities.
-There may be other members of the board that support the board in an advisory role; this may include Natural England, The Environment Agency and Ecologists from other interested groups. - 12.
+- 8. At the Member forum held in December 2021 members agreed to the principle of exploring the option of the county council being the accountable body and hosting organisation for the Mitigation.
+A steering group created terms of reference for the overarching board and a job description for the Delivery Officer Role. - 9.
+The set up of a legal agreement has caused considerable delay to the governance arrangements and whilst officers continue to discuss the agreement with the county it appears unlikely that agreement can be reached.
+Officers have therefore started to look at other options for the management of the fund including the role being performed by Norfolk Environmental Credits.
+Legal Advice is being sort on this option. - 10.
+It is still proposed that a board: - Is responsible for overseeing the delivery of the mitigation identified as being required to support the planned growth for the county. - Agrees an annual programme of projects to be delivered by the Norfolk RAMS Mitigation Programme which will be funded wholly from the Norfolk RAMS Fund. - Provides an Accountable Body to oversee the proper administration of funds. - 11.
+The Board would be made up of Members from all authorities support by Ecologist and/or Planning Officers from all authorities.
+There may be other groups that support the board in an advisory role or provide advice; this may include Natural England, The Environment Agency and Ecologists from other interested groups. - 12.
 The governance arrangements include: - a.
 Process for determining the timing of the delivery of projects - b.
 For Local Mitigation Projects, how these would be prioritised and selected - c.
 The financial arrangements - d.
 Reporting of the board - e.
 Monitoring & Reporting of projects - f.
 Project Completion and specifically signing and adoption after completion - g.
 Norfolk RAMS Board Structure and Board Membership including Frequency of meetings, Secretariat, Decision Making and Exiting from GIRAMS Scheme. - 13.
 A Delivery Officer will be employed to oversee the work of the group.
 Their role will include: - h.
 The Development and delivery of Norfolk RAMS mitigation programme, agreeing the programme with the RAMS Board and reporting progress to the Board - i.
 Bringing forward projects for the programme and establishing how they are best delivered based on where mitigation is required - j.
 Overseeing the implementation of the programme and the strategic partners delivery of the projects - k.
-Monitoring the success of the mitigation, the ongoing impacts on sites and the suitability of the mitigation package going forward

-- I. Possible Line management of project officers/rangers - m.
+Monitoring the success of the mitigation, the ongoing impacts on sites and the suitability of the mitigation package going forward - I. Possible Line management of project officers/rangers - m.
 Partnership working, promoting strong working relationships with a diverse range of stakeholders, often with conflicting requirements - n.
-Reviewing and monitoring of project progress, liaising and reporting to the Environment Manager on matters relating to strategy, resource, risk, schedule and budgetary control of projects - o.
+Reviewing and monitoring of project progress, liaising and reporting to the Environment Manager on matters relating to strategy, resource, risk, schedule and budgetary control of projects

+- o.
 Keeping up to date with relevant legislation - p.
 Source and support partner projects for funding opportunities to support the RAMS Programme objectives - q.
 Working across various diverse locations within the County, with a mix of office and some field work.